-Colorado’s newest and closest ski resort to Denver, Echo Mountain Park is located in between Idaho Springs and Evergreen.
+Colorado’s closest ski resort to Denver, Echo Mountain Park is located in between Idaho Springs and Evergreen.
 It offers a convenient mountain and schedule for those along the Front Range.

-Echo Mountain Park is a big winter playground for beginners/intermediates learning to ski and snowboard, as well as freestyle skiers and riders.
+Echo Mountain Park is a big winter playground for beginners/intermediates learning to ski and snowboard, as well as freestyle skiers and riders looking to have fun.
 There are jumps, bumps, rails, a half pipe and more.
 Echo Mountain is always adding exciting new features to improve your freestyle experience.
 Echo even has some tree skiing available in the Westside Glades.

 One of the biggest draws at Echo is the night skiing on select evenings.
 Night skiing runs until 9pm, long after other Colorado resorts have closed.
 Echo Mountain Park sits on a well-maintained 85 acres.
 There are 16 total trails.

 There’s no village at Echo Mountain, but you can still find everything you need for a day on the slopes.
 Echo provides a lodge for dining, ski/snowboard lessons, rentals, and even free wi-fi.
 There’s also a tubing hill at Echo Mountain, available with a reservation only.